 Sembawang Park Playground

-Sembawang Park in the north of Singapore is beautiful green park.
+Sembawang Park in the north of Singapore is a beautiful green park.
 The park’s Battleship Playground is a unique playground that pays tribute to two British ships, The Prince of Wales and Repulse, that were sunk during World War 2.
 The playground opened in July 2013 and kids can explore both inside the ship and its upper decks.
 There is even a hole in the hull where it was “hit” by a torpedo.
 Read more here.

 West Coast Park Playground